-\textit{Introduction --} Topological materials currently include weakly correlated metals, insulators, and superconductors.
+We propose the concept of a device based on a square-shaped sample of a two-dimensional second-order topological helical superconductor which hosts two zero-dimensional Majorana quasiparticles at the corners.
+The two zero-energy modes rely on particle-hole symmetry (PHS) and their spacial position can be shifted by rotating an in-plane magnetic field and tuning proximity-induced spin-singlet pairing.
+We consider an adiabatic cycle performed on the degenerate ground-state manifold and show that it realizes the braiding of the two modes whereby they accumulate a non-trivial statistical phase $\pi$ within one cycle.
+Alongside with the PHS-ensured operator algebra, the fractional statistics confirms the Majorana nature of the zero-energy excitations.
+A schematic design for a possible experimental implementation of such a device is presented, which could be a step towards realizing non-Abelian braiding.

 Standard $d$-dimensional topological insulators and superconductors have a gapped bulk spectrum and exhibit conducting surface states in $(d-1)$ dimensions~\cite{Kane2005Z2,Bernevig2006,Fu2006,Fu2007,Fu2007a,Hasan2010,Qi2011,Chiu2016}.
-Considerations of non-interacting electrons in materials possessing fundamental symmetries -- time-reversal symmetry (TRS, $\mathcal{T}$), particle-hole symmetry (PHS, $\mathcal{P}$) and/or chiral symmetry (CS, $\mathcal{C}$) -- led to the initial classifications of possible topological phases~\cite{Schnyder2008,Schnyder2009,Kitaev2009}.
-Later on, it was realized that discrete crystalline symmetries allow for a significant expansion of the list of possible topological crystalline phases~\cite{Fu2011,Hsieh2012,Slager2012,Chiu2013,Morimoto2013,Shiozaki2014,Benalcazar2014,Alexandradinata2014a,Shiozaki2016,Kruthoff2017,Shiozaki2017,Thorngren2018,Khalaf2018a}.
-Furthermore, investigations on materials with crystalline symmetries has recently lead to the discovery of another class of exotic non-interacting topological phases, namely the second-order topological insulators (SOTIs) and superconductors~\cite{Benalcazar2017,Benalcazar2017b,Song2017,Geier2018,Schindler2018,Peterson2018,Khalaf2018,Ezawa2018,Miert2018,Hsu2018,Franca2018,Ahn2018,Huang2018,Calugaru2019,Agarwala2019,Ghorashi2019}.
-The gapped topological materials in this class have $(d-1)$-dimensional surfaces, but host topologically-protected boundary modes in $(d-2)$ dimensions.
+The analysis of non-interacting electrons in materials possessing fundamental symmetries -- time-reversal ($\mathcal{T}$), particle-hole ($\mathcal{P}$) and/or chiral symmetry ($\mathcal{C}$) -- led to the initial classifications of such topological phases~\cite{Schnyder2008,Schnyder2009,Kitaev2009}.
+Later on, possible topological phases protected by discrete crystalline symmetries were studied~\cite{Fu2011,Hsieh2012,Slager2012,Chiu2013,Morimoto2013,Shiozaki2014,Benalcazar2014,Alexandradinata2014a,Shiozaki2016,Kruthoff2017,Shiozaki2017,Thorngren2018,Khalaf2018a} and, lastly, another class of exotic non-interacting topological phases was discovered, namely the second-order topological insulators (SOTIs) and superconductors (SOTSs)~\cite{Benalcazar2017,Song2017,Schindler2018,Geier2018,Khalaf2018,Ahn2018,Miert2018}.